orhun/personal-blog/content/setting-up-this-blog.md

 <q>Suffering from success, huh?</q>

-For now this button is disfunctional, but I might self-host it in the future or switch to something else.
+For now this button is dysfunctional, but I might self-host it in the future or switch to something else.
 Let me know if you know any alternatives!

 ---